-Q. I’m planning on doing some renovating, and am hoping to stay within a budget.
-I’d like to stick to IKEA and Home Depot whenever possible.
-Any thoughts on which stores offer the best value?
+I'm thinking of renovating my NYC kitchen and am hoping to stay within a budget by using IKEA or Home Depot.
+Any thoughts on which store offers the best value?

 NYC Renovation Calculator

 About Bolster's NYC Renovation Calculator: Bolster's Renovation Calculator enables you to easily calculate the estimated cost of a major New York City renovation.
 All you'll need to know is 1) the scope, complexity, and type of your project, 2) the quality of your desired finishes, and 3) the area being renovated.
 [Hint: Bookmark this page for easy reference!]